 In 2012, a number of oil sands producers formed COSIA, which is focused on accelerating the pace of improving environmental performance in Canada's oil sands.
 The creation of COSIA builds on the work done by both oil sands industry members and research and development organizations such as the Canadian Oil Sands Network for Research and Development, the Oil Sands Leadership Initiative and the Oil Sands Tailings Consortium.
 COSIA's goal is to bring together industry, government, academia and the public to improve measurement, accountability and environmental performance in the oil sands.
-Both Syncrude and Canadian Oil Sands are members of COSIA.
+Syncrude is a member of COSIA.